"The end of the enchantment was come and the Princess awoke, and she said: 'Is it you, my Prince? You have waited a long while...'"

 A single candle glowed on the table, and she saw that the crypt was empty except for herself and her casket.
-It was made of beautiful polished wood, and she admired its lines and ran her fingers over it smooth surface.
+It was made of beautiful polished wood, and she spent a few minutes admiring its lines and running her fingers over it smooth surface.
 It was good to be buried in such a thing if one is dead, she decided.

 They presented her with clothes: a gown, a kirtle, a partlet, a sable fur, and perfumed gloves.
-Her shoes had gold-fabric heels.
-All the materials felt smooth and sensuous in her hands.
-Delighted, she began to put them on.
+Her shoes had gold fabric heels.
+All the materials felt smooth and lustrous.
+Delighted, she dressed.
 She felt no shame at dressing in front of these strange men.
-They barely seemed barely to know what was going on around them anyway.
+They barely seemed to know what was going on around them anyway.

-A thought struck her while dressing: Where was her looking glass?
+Now, where was her looking glass?
 Seeing her puzzlement, one of the servants presented an oval hand mirror in a silver frame.
-But when she looked into it she found that she had no reflection.
+But she found no reflection when she looked into it.
 She polished the mirror's surface with the hem of her shift, but an image refused to appear.
-Troubled, she set it down.
+How strange...

-She went back in.
+She went back inside.
 Her serving man was waiting for her.
 He seemed to want to take her somewhere, so she followed him.
 She noticed, as they walked, that the house's interior was quite extravagant.
-She supposed she must be very wealthy.
+I must be very rich, she thought.
 That was lucky.

-They came to a sitting room and there was another man here, but Elena guessed by the look of him that he was not another servant.
+They came to a sitting room, and there was another man here, but Elena guessed by the look of him that he wasn’t another servant.
 He was young and handsome, but though his clothes were fine they showed signs of having been worn a bit too long.
 He was standing at an easel, and was in the midst of cleaning his brushes.
-It took him some moments to notice her.
+It took him a while to notice her.